Major Revisions: Is Your Paper Still Safe?

 - Clear indication of where changes were made (page/line references when applicable)

-Revised submissions may be evaluated by the editor and, in some cases, returned to reviewers.
+Revised submissions may be evaluated by the editor and, in some cases, returned to reviewers for further assessment.

 4. Common Elements of a Revision Package